shaddockh/AtomicPlayground/space_shooter_es6_blueprint/README.md

 # Space Shooter example with blueprints

-### WIP - The upgrade to babelJS 6 broke the way the blueprint system overrides settings...still researching

 This is a deep modification of the space shooter example located at: https://github.com/AtomicGameEngine/AtomicExamples/tree/master/SpaceGame

 The main goal for this is to test out whether the blueprint system would work for a more real-world example.
 Not everything is optimized, but the concept looks like it's viable.